For a general discussion of our modelisation of video games in TTRPGs, see our video games writeups FAQ.

 Weapons and armour

 Mass Effect weapons use the Mass Effect to propel tiny projectiles at great speed, while endowing them with an increased mass.
 They have practically unlimited ammunition, but overheating is a concern.
-Aside from that they are broadly comparable to more powerful versions of contemporary firearms.
+Aside from that they are broadly comparable to contemporary firearms, but more powerful.

 But the bulk of the protection is usually provided by personal Mass Effect-based force shields.
 These sap the mass away from incoming projectiles, making them harmless.
-However, shields have a limited capacity (though they recharge over time) and are useless against heavier objects such as melee weapons.
+However, shields have a limited capacity (though they recharge over time).
+They also are useless against heavier objects such as melee weapons.

 Omni-tools are a sort of micro-computer worn on the wrist.
 When used, they display a distinctive interface.
-This is a sort of orange hologram around the user’s hand and forearm that behaves like a touch screen.
+This is a sort of orange hologram around the user’s hand and forearm.
+It behaves like a touch screen.

-There’s apparently a “silent mode” where the user just holds their outstretched hand close to the side of their face and use their hand as a phone, radio or walkie-talkie, with no holographic display.
+There’s apparently a “silent mode”.
+When it’s on, the user just holds their outstretched hand close to the side of their face and use their hand as a phone, radio or walkie-talkie, with no holographic display.

 Expert-level functionalities include :